garygr2002/Rebalance/README.md

 ## Account File

-The account is one of sixteen csv files that act as input to the software.
+The account is one of sixteen CSV files that act as input to the software.
 Files in this format are located in a subdirectory named "account" located in the directory identified in the source preference.
-Files of this type have the prefix "account_" followed by a date designation in the format "yyyymmdd", and a file type of ".csv".
+Files of this type have the prefix "account_" followed by a date designation in the format "yyyymmdd", and a file type of ".CSV".
 When run with no command line options, the software will read, and use the account file that has the latest date that is not later than the date of the latest holding file.
 The account file contains information that is required to identify, characterize, and rebalance accounts.
 The key for the rows in the file is a concatenation of an institution mnemonic and account number, and the combination of the two should be unique.
 The following are the fields of an account file row.

 ### Institution